top of page

 Movies as Literature with Composition

-In Movies as Lit, students in 8th grade through high school will watch classic movies to introduce and study the basic elements of literary analysis.
-We will study such things as plot development, character analysis, symbolism, and comparing and contrasting, just to name a few.
+“Movies as Lit” is a High School English class where source material is drawn from classic movies in order to introduce and study the basic elements of literary analysis.
+We will study plot development, character analysis, symbolism, comparing and contrasting, as well as artistic direction, screenplay and theatrical elements.
 This course will not only give students the tools to appreciate good books more fully, but will also equip them with the ability to discern underlying messages in movies rather than simply absorb them.
 In class, students will participate in group and individual projects, prepare short essays, and produce informal reader-response writing for purposes of discussion and evaluation.

 From Cathyduffyreviews.com-